A Thoughtfully-Short Creative Writing Exercise

 "I'm a long-time fan of Chris Dunmire and Creativity Portal.
 As a writer, coach, and trainer, I've been researching creativity and how people process information for years.
 There isn't just one way to be creative; there are countless ways.
-And that's what Chris and Creativity Portal bring to the world issue after issue.
+And that's what Chris and Creativity Portal bring to the world.

 "When I saw the Brickstorming creative strategy, I knew it would be perfect for my Ready, Set, Write Toolbox, an 87-page manual covering creativity and 46-and-counting strategies to help people create, whether it's for writing, art, or any creative pursuit.

 "I'm so thrilled to add Chris's Brickstorming strategy to the Ready, Set, Write class and manual.
 We're all better off for it!"

 Hey, thanks, Dawn, for this opportunity to help inspire more people toward creative thinking in their writing activities.
 I'm honored!

 (Do you see the ripple effect at work here?
 Creativity is contagious.
 Let's spread more around! )